 The patient might have systemic symptoms, though less common, like malaise, loss of appetite, loss of weight and low-grade fever.
 The shoulder is generally tender on examination.
 Sinuses and swelling can be seen in some cases.

 Following routine lab studies are recommended

 Anteroposterior and lateral views.
 Xrays would demonstrate reduced joint space and destruction of the bone of shoulder joint along with generalized rarefaction of bones.

-Varying degree of erosion of articular margins or actual destruction of upper end of humerus or the glenoid is noticed.
-In some cases lytic lesions may be noticed.
+Varying degree of erosion of articular margins or actual destruction of the upper end of the humerus or the glenoid is noticed.
+In some cases, lytic lesions may be noticed.

-Dry form shows narrowing of shoulder joint and periarticular osteoporosis.
+The dry form shows narrowing of the shoulder joint and periarticular osteoporosis.

-Exudative form shows osteoporosis, erosions of articular surfaces and lytic lesions in the head of the humerus and soft tissue shadow of cold abscess.
+The exudative form shows osteoporosis, erosions of articular surfaces and lytic lesions in the head of the humerus and soft tissue shadow of the cold abscess.

-This table highlights xray and clinical features of different kinds of shoulder tuberculosis
+This table highlights the x-ray and clinical features of different kinds of shoulder tuberculosis

 CT reveals bony details in greater details and can indicate synovial hypertrophy as well.